RAKWireless/wisblock-node-red/other/gpio/gpio-toggle-led/README.md

 * UART (Universal asynchronous receiver-transmitter)
 * PCM (Pulse-code modulation)

 Check the following figure for the pinout, make sure don't get confused by BCM numbering (aka “Broadcom” or ”GPIO“ ）and Board pin numbering (aka "physical pin)".
 They are two different numbering systems.
 BCM numbering refers to the pins defined by the "Broadcom SOC channel", while the Board pin refers to the pin's physical location on the header.
-For example, Board pin 7 is actually GPIO 4.
+For example, Board pin 7 and GPIO 4 refer to the same pin.

 ![GPIO-Pinout-Diagram](assets/GPIO-Pinout-Diagram.png)

 <span style="color:blue">here is the [reference](https://pinout.xyz/), need the documentation team to cite it or create a new one?</span>

-By configuring the status of each pin in software, users can define each pin as an input or output pin, and use them for different real-world applications.
+By configuring the status of each pin in software, users can define each pin as an input or output pin, and use them for different applications.

+### 1.2 node-red-contrib-libgpiod

+The node we used in this flow is **[node-red-contrib-libgpiod](https://flows.nodered.org/node/node-red-contrib-libgpiod)**.
+It contains a set of input and output nodes for controlling General Purpose Input and Outputs (GPIOs) though libgpiod (ioctl).
+One of the most important things to notice when using **node-red-contrib-libgpiod** in a container is to make sure you have access to the GPIO chip inside the container.
+We will cover more details about it in section 2.1.
+If you are interested in using this node locally (outside container), please also check the [node's introduction in Node-RED's library](https://flows.nodered.org/node/node-red-contrib-libgpiod) and also their [repo](https://github.com/s5z6/node-red-contrib-libgpiod).

 ## 2. Preparation